 Lest you think I’m all high and mighty, I decided to write this because I recently found myself slipping into the same trap.
 When I decided to go into business for myself, I reached out for advice to friends who have been coaching and consulting for years.
 Fairly early in the conversations, I found myself excitedly asking, “what CRM do you use?” and “which system do you prefer for billing?”
 Only when I caught myself did I learn things that can help me.
 One example: “It doesn’t matter what billing system you use, they’re all fine.
 But some company is going to mail you a paper check someday.
 Be ready for that.”
 Isn’t that a way more useful answer than “I use Stripe”?

-Yes, development frameworks and methodologies are tools. ↩
+Yes, frameworks are tools. ↩

 You might have noticed that none of these examples are really “PM tools.”
 They fall into two broad categories: (1) flexible offerings built to address a particular pain point that many people across industries share, such as whiteboarding or documentation, and (2) software for functional experts, like engineers or product designers, that evolved to help those folks collaborate better with their adjacent stakeholders (including product managers). ↩